 If an employee isn’t performing as expected, you need to address the issue before you consider dismissal.

-Getting the employment relationship off to a solid start and then maintaining it with regular, open communication makes issues easier to raise and resolve.
+Getting the employment relationship off to a solid start and then maintaining it with regular, open communication makes issues easier to identify and resolve.

 We stress the importance of having a dynamic performance review system that accurately measures employees’ performance and offers them regular feedback and guidance.